Symbiosis School for Liberal Arts Admissions 2026

 XVI | Chemistry in Everyday Life | Chemicals in medicines – analgesics, tranquillisers, antiseptics, disinfectants, antimicrobials, antifertility drugs, antibiotics, antacids, antihistamines.
 2. Chemicals in food – preservatives, artificial sweetening agents, elementary idea of antioxidants.
 3. Cleansing agents – soaps and detergents, cleansing action. |

-Aspirants preparing for chemistry exam are advised to check the through the CUET exam pattern 2025 thoroughly.
-Candidates can check the below table to know the CUET Chemistry 2025 exam pattern.
+Aspirants preparing for the chemistry exam are advised to thoroughly check the CUET exam pattern 2026.
+Candidates can check the table below to know the CUET Chemistry 2026 exam pattern.

 Also Read: